puzzle/jenkins-techlab/jenkins-pipeline.md

 ## Best Practices

-* use folders
+* Use folders
-* keep the slave stateless
+* Keep the slave stateless
-* archive artifacts
+* Archive artifacts
-* reuse functionalities in shared libraries
+* Reuse functionalities in shared libraries

 ---